isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 The approved applicant will have to submit pre-trip health and travel history declarations as well as declare his/her accommodation electronically via the SG Arrival Card (<https://eservices.ica.gov.sg/sgarrivalcard/>), within 3 days prior to the date of arrival in Singapore.

-Within 72 hours before the traveller’s departure from Malaysia, the sponsoring company or government agency should submit the traveller’s **negative COVID-19 test result and controlled itinerary** in Singapore at <https://go.gov.sg/rglsuppdocs>.
+Prior to the traveller’s departure from Malaysia, the sponsoring company or government agency should submit the traveller’s **certificate of negative result for COVID-19 test taken within 72 hours before departure and controlled itinerary** in Singapore at <https://go.gov.sg/rglsuppdocs>.

-Travellers by air are required to produce a valid SafeTravel Pass, a valid visa (for visa-required passport holders), and a negative COVID-19 PCR test result obtained within 72 hours before departure for pre-boarding checks at the airlines’ check-in counter and immigration counter.
+Travellers by air are required to present their valid SafeTravel Pass, valid visa (for visa-required passport holders), return air ticket and negative result for a COVID-19 PCR test for pre-boarding checks at the airlines’ check-in counter and immigration counter.
 Otherwise, he/she may be refused boarding.

-Travellers departing via land checkpoints are required to produce a valid SafeTravel Pass, a valid visa (for visa-required passport holders), and a negative COVID-19 PCR test result obtained within 72 hours.
+Travellers departing via land checkpoints are required to present their valid SafeTravel Pass, valid visa (for visa-required passport holders), and negative result for COVID-19 PCR test result.

 #### 5. What are the responsibilities of the host company who is self-sponsoring?